Does an executor get paid?

 The rules around whether and how much an executor gets paid depend on several factors.
 These include the will's terms, state laws, the estate's value, and the complexity of the administration.
 If a will specifies an amount, that's generally what applies.
 If it doesn't, executors may claim reasonable remuneration, though this can sometimes be challenged by beneficiaries.

-Understanding executor compensation is important because it affects both the executor's willingness to take on the role and how much remains for beneficiaries.
+People sometimes note that executor compensation affects both the executor's willingness to take on the role and how much remains for beneficiaries.
 In some cases, executors choose not to claim fees, particularly when they're family members.
 In other situations, where the estate is large or complex, executor fees are more commonly claimed.

 Key points